djkurran/MWSegEval/testData/TriangularMesh_HeterogeneouslyDenseBreast/README.md

 ***

-These are the data and configuration files related to a heterogenously dense breast.
+These are the data and configuration files related to an *Heterogenously dense* breast.
 The files are used to provide an example of microwave inversion results produced from the finite element method contrast source (FEM-CS) inversion technique.
 The forward and inverse models are represented with various sized triangular mesh elements.
-The models are input to the MWSegEval toolbox by selecting the 'Triangular mesh' option.
-The procedure for inputing the forward and inverse model is described in [B. Triangular mesh elements](https://github.com/djkurran/MWSegEval/wiki/2.1-Workflow-input-models).
+The models are input to the MWSegEval toolbox by selecting the *Triangular mesh* option.
+The procedure for inputing the forward and inverse model is described in [Input forward and inverse models with triangular mesh elements](https://github.com/djkurran/MWSegEval/wiki/2.1-Workflow-input-models).

 ## Configuration folder